CopernicaMarketingSoftware/AMQP-CPP/README.md

 comes in many forms.
 The first parameter is always the name of the queue you like to consume from.
 The subsequent parameters are an optional consumer tag, flags and a table with custom arguments.
-The first additional parameter, the consumer tag, is nothing more than a string identifier that will be passed with every consumed message.
+The first additional parameter, the consumer tag, is nothing more than a string identifier that you can use when you want to stop consuming.
-This can be useful if you call the consume() methods a number of times to consume from multiple queues, and you would like to know from which consume call the received messages came.

 The full documentation from the C++ Channel.h headerfile looks like this: